National Coming Out Day is October 11, 2021!

 Queery is the combination of two words and one fantastic concept: Queer Theory.

-Located in the heart of Westchester, our mission is to present queer theories to the general public in accessible, appealing and fun ways.
+Our mission is to present queer theories to the general public in accessible, appealing and fun ways.

 Sticks and Stones